Family Education Rights and Privacy Act (FERPA)

 All student records will be treated with confidentiality.
 University faculty and staff have access to student records on an educational need-to-know basis.
 The office responsible for any particular student record will be responsible for ensuring that such confidentiality is maintained.
 Exceptions exist for FERPA authorized disclosures without consent.
 Contact the Registrar for a complete list of these exceptions.

 Contact the Registrar’s Office for a complete description of student’s rights and obligations under FERPA.
-Students have the right to file with the U.S. Department of Education a complaint concerning alleged failures by UI&U to comply with the requirements of FERPA.
-Written complaints should be directed to The Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Avenue, SW, Washington, DC 20202-5920.
+Students have the right to file with the U.S. Department of Education a complaint concerning alleged failures by Union Institute & University to comply with the requirements of FERPA.
+Written complaints should be directed to The Family Policy Compliance Office.
+U.S. Department of Education, 400 Maryland Avenue, SW, Washington, DC 20202-5920.